Nderi12/Laravel-Vapor-RESTful-API/README.md

    - Deploy the application again using `vapor deploy specify_environment`.
    - Access the API documentation at the URL: `https://{{project_url}}/api/documentation`.

-## API Endpoints

-This project provides the following RESTful API endpoints:

-- `GET /users`: Returns a list of all users.
-- `GET /users/{id}`: Returns a specific user by ID.
-- `POST /users`: Creates a new user.
-- `PUT /users/{id}`: Updates an existing user by ID.
-- `DELETE /users/{id}`: Deletes a user by ID.

 ## Further Notes